D0vl4/D0vl4/README.md

 <h1 align="center">👋 Hi, my name is Vlado</h1>

-- 🖥️ I am a UI Designer, with a proven skill on how to create usable, modern, clean and unique mobile applications and websites.
+- ✏️ I am a UI Designer, with a proven skill on how to create usable, modern, clean and unique mobile applications and websites.
 Very passionate about what I do and I always make sure that my clients, as well as myself, are both happy with the final product.
-- 👀 Interested in developing an applications for Android and iOS platforms.
+- 👀 Interested in developing an applications for Web, Android and iOS platforms.

       Also Front-End coder 📱, pixel artist 🎨, dog lover 🐶, musician 🎵, gym enthusiast 💪 and a passionate gamer 🕹️ !